LearningRX

 Auditory Processing and Dyslexia: Getting to the Root Cause of Reading Struggles

 For years, many people believed that dyslexia was a visual processing issue.
 People thought that dyslexic learners see letters backwards or out of order.
-However, now we understand more about this condition and know that the real basis of dyslexia & other reading disorders is actually a problem with auditory processing.
+However, now we understand more about this condition and know that in many cases, the real basis of dyslexia and other reading disorders is actually a problem with auditory processing.

 What Is Auditory Processing?